afontcu/afontcu.dev/content/blog/autonomy/index.md

 ## The baseline

-This one is easy – to avoid running in circles, a team (or group of them) needs **a shared vision, a goal**.
+This one is easy – to avoid running in circles, a team (or group of them) needs **a shared vision, a goal** to reach.
+Why does the team exist?
+What does success look like?
+This helps team members (or, again, several teams) to align towards the goal.

-Alignment is the stepping stone that enables autonomy.
+And alignment is **the stepping stone that enables autonomy**.
 Without it, the result is apathy.

+Okay, so we have a clear, shared, engaging vision.
+Now what?

 ## The paradox

 One might think about autonomy as the absence of constraints or limitations.

-And I grant you that – having constraints sounds "bad".

-We tend to blame constraints when things don't go as expected.

-What would a group of people/teams look like when **granted with autonomy**, but also **with no constraints**?
+What would a group of people/teams look like when **granted autonomy and no constraints**?

 <p>
 <figure class="figure" style="max-width:360px">